-Hair Removal 101: To Shave, to Wax, or to Laser?
+The Pros and Cons of Shaving, Waxing, and Laser Removal

 Cons: Chemicals in these products can irritate sensitive skin, particularly in more delicate areas.
 These creams are infamous for their odor, and can also lead to ingrown hairs.

-Tips: Choose a cream suited for the specific area you’re treating—and maybe light some scented candles in the bathroom to mask the strong smell most of these products tend to have!
-Veet In-Shower Hair Removal Cream has a water-resistant formula that’s great for legs and underarms, while most popular brands, such as Nair, do bikini line or facial-specific formulas.
+Tips: Choose a cream suited for the specific area you’re treating—and maybe light some scented candles in the bathroom to mask the strong smell most of these products tend to have.
+A solid option is Completely Bare’s Easy Off Foaming Hair Removal Spray.

 Laser Hair Removal